Federal and State grants are all gift aid and do not need to be paid back. Classroom attendance is required to receive all Federal aid.

 Future Ready Iowa Last-Dollar Scholarship Program

 The Iowa Last-Dollar Scholarship covers any tuition and fee gaps not covered by federal and state grants/scholarships for eligible Iowa residents enrolled in targeted, high-demand career and technical programs at DMACC and other Iowa institutions.
-The scholarship program starts in the Fall 2019.
-To be eligible for this program you must file your FAFSA as soon as possible.
-The FAFSA deadline for the 2019-2020 academic year is August 1, 2019.
+The FAFSA deadline for the 2020-2021 academic year is August 1, 2020.
 In future years the deadline will be as early as July 1.
 If you qualify, you will be notified by the Financial Aid office via your DMACC email.
 More information regarding eligibility can be found at:

 Iowa Last-Dollar Scholarship.